madpsy/xpa125b_controller/README.md

 # To Do

-+ Convert lots of calls to asynchronous
++ Convert some of calls to quasi-asynchronous
 + Implement websockets for building frontends
 + Reduce the excessive use of `Strings` in the code
++ Fix memory fragmentation
++ Add support for storing settings on the internal flash
 + Input validation

 # Thanks